‘Export rush’ grips China as businesses scramble to make the most of tariff pause

 “The new orders have not been manufactured yet and are not ready for shipment,” he told CNN.

-Meanwhile, ports are about to start humming as companies rush to ship out inventory that had been held back during weeks of rising trade tension.
-Bookings for shipping containers from China to the United States have spiked almost 300% in the seven days ending May 13, compared with those in the week ending May 5, according to container-tracking software provider Vizion.
+Meanwhile, ports are about to start humming as companies rush to ship out inventory that had been held back during weeks of trade tension.
+Bookings for shipping containers from China to the United States spiked almost 300% in the seven days ending May 13, compared to the week ending May 5, according to container-tracking software provider Vizion.

-That’s all a radical shift from last month, when a rapid, tit-for-tat escalation of US-China tariffs initiated by US President Donald Trump drove duties so high that trade between the two once deeply intertwined economies largely ground to an abrupt halt.
+That’s a radical shift from last month, when a rapid, tit-for-tat escalation of US-China tariffs initiated by President Donald Trump drove duties so high that trade between the two once deeply intertwined economies largely ground to a halt.

 On Monday, American and Chinese trade negotiators meeting in Geneva announced both sides would reduce tariffs by 115 percentage points for an initial 90 days.